sb2345/okckd.github.io/source/_posts/leetcode/2014-04-29-ZigZag-Conversion.md

         }
     }

 Two.
-Pick the correct char and form the result string.
+Pick the correct char and form the result string, and fill it in the result string.

     public class Solution {
         public String convert(String s, int nRows) {